jaythad13/Mathematikezettelkasten/Abstract algebra I --- math-171/Group isomorphism theorems.md

 - alg
 lecture:
 - math-171-12
+- math-171-14
 ---

+### The first isomorphism theorem

-Last time we stated the first isomorphism theorem.
+[[Fibres and quotients|Last time]] we stated the first isomorphism theorem.
 We restate it here.

 ##### _theorem:_ the first isomorphism theorem